NGC 1132

 NGC 1132 is an elliptical galaxy located in the constellation Eridanus.
 The galaxy was discovered by John Herschel on November 23, 1827.
 It is located at a distance of about 318 million light-years away from Earth.

 NGC 1132 and nearby small galaxies are known as a "fossil group" that resulted from the merger of a group of galaxies.
-It is notable for being the prototype example of the class of fossil galaxy groups.
+It is the prototype example of the class of fossil galaxy groups.
 The identification as a fossil group was made in 1999.
 This group contains an enormous amount of dark matter and a large amount of hot gas that emits X-ray radiation.
 The galaxy is surrounded by thousands of globular star clusters.

+One supernova has been observed in NGC 1132: SN 2024pbe (type Ia, mag.
+17.8).